Muxelchen/Roomies/docs/CONTRIBUTING.md

 ---

-Thank you for contributing to HouseHero!
-Together, we're making household management better for everyone. 🏠✨
+Thank you for contributing to Roomies!
+Together, we're making household management fun, animated, and delightfully "not boring"! 🏠✨🎮